illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject.md

 To reiterate, submission requirements for the Alpha milestone:
 * **Schedule an Alpha milestone meeting with the course staff to live demo your progress and receive feedback.**
+* Project code through a repository or drive/box link
 * Updated project summary (if applicable based on Discovery milestone feedback)
 * Updated vision canvas (if applicable based on Discovery milestone feedback)
 * Updated technical design document (if applicable based on Discovery milestone feedback)